AntonSol919/linkspace/homepage/basics.md

 The reason for building linkspace is this:

-<b>We have reached the limit of this paradigm.</b>
+<b>We have reached the limit of this streaming questions/answers paradigm.</b>

+There are many difficulties with it.

 As with most abstraction, the details leak.
 Streams get disconnected, the other side hangs up, the other side is overloaded, etc.

-In multi party systems with key-value stores these leaks reach further.
+In multi party systems trying to orchestrate the questions/answers systems these leaks reach further.
-Key-value stores become inconsistent (especially common in caching), database corruption, and they require expensive synchronization between devices[^sync].
+Answers become invalid, integrety/backup is fixed adhoc, and parties require expensive synchronization to agree on things[^sync].

 [^sync]: Or instead of synchronization you add unique ID's to each event across the network.
-If you chose a strong hash, and each event can reference others by their hash - you've just build a supernet.
+If you chose a strong hash, and each event can reference others by their hash - you've just build a special purpose supernet.

-But I think the best way to make the point for reaching the limit, is from the perspective of an alternative.
+Once you start thinking in supernets, it becomes clear that this is accidental and unnecessary complexity when communicating in a group - and that we can do things that are impossible if we keep talking streams.

 ## Linkspace

 Linkspace attempts to provide a model where: for any group running any application, there exists a space to address data[^idea].

 [^idea]: This idea and other ideas used in linkspace aren't new.
-But I think linkspace is a simple and powerful synthesis compared to previous attempts (see [alts](#alts)).
+But I believe linkspace is a simple and powerful synthesis compared to previous attempts (see [alts](#alts)).

-If the current internet provides streams for key-value systems, so we can talk _to_ server,
+If the current internet provides streams for key-value systems, so you can talk _to_ server,
-then linkspace provides a shared key-value space, so we can talk _about_ data.
+then linkspace provides a shared key-value space, so groups can talk _about_ data.

 A unit in linkspace is called a **point**.
 Each point has data, some auxiliary fields, and is uniquely identified by its hash.

-Before listing each field i'll motivate them with an example.

 ### Merging sets

-Imagine building a message forum.
+To understand what each field does lets start with a simple example of a message forum.

 :::{.container .pkt .pd}